 We can make learning through fear and resistance obsolete in our lives by always choosing constructive change and spiritual growth.

 Once we understand the purpose for pain, we can also see how so much of western medicine is unproductive.
 When they cover a symptom with pain medication, it eliminates pain and can give a false sense of well being.
-Over time it becomes worse and there are more serious health issues.
+Then over time, it becomes worse and there are larger health issues to deal with.
 I am not saying that all pain medication is bad, but it is sorely overused and misused by the health care industry.
 Medication is also misused by individuals who misunderstand or are choosing to avoid change.

 As we choose productive change and growth, we release the primitive programming of survival from the animalistic part of our brains.
 We are able to live more in our true rhythm and flow.

 When I put my mind on these Truths, I feel such an awe and respect for this creation and everything in it.
-This is living Napasha, and it brings such joy to life.
+This is living Napasha, and it brings much fun and joy to life.

 So how can you begin your own journey into truth and healing?